Anuadetayo/Predicting-cancer-diagnosis/README.md

 # Result
 Using SVM (Support Vector Machines).
 The result is shown in the table below:

-Clicked: did not click: 0, clicked: 1
+Target: Benign: 0, Malignant: 1

 |	          |precision|recall|f1-score|support|
 |-----------|---------|------|--------|-------|